jlapeyre/VoronoiCells.jl/README.md

 The cells very near the boundary do not have the same geometrical statistics as those in the bulk.

+Lookup of the cell containing a point is done via a square grid.
+By default, about 100 generator points are put in each square. `cells = poissonvoronoicells(npts,ndiv)`, will put about `ndiv^2` generator points in each square, at the cost of a higher storage requirement with increasing `ndiv`.

 ```julia
 smaxcoord(cells), smincoord(cells)
 ```